 If you have no idea of which keywords to put in the images, Eagle even provides a list of suggested tags for you, or you can also use auto-tagging to boost your work efficiency!

-Not only does Eagle help you manage images by tags, but it also allows you to provide a powerful organizing system to help you effectively manage, search, and browse.
+Not only does Eagle help you manage images by tags, but it also allows you to provide a powerful organizing system to help you effectively manage, give annotation, search, and browse.
 Try Eagle now!

 - Quick Search for tags

 - Add same Tags to multiple images at once

 - Except for Tags, you can also add notes and ratings, or write annotations on images

 - Provide the managing and organizing features for tags to allow more efficient sorting.

 - Create Tag Groups to organize tags and customize the colors to save time on searching

 - US$29.95 /license.
 Each license can be used for 2 devices with FREE updates for life.

 Platform: Desktop for macOS, Windows